solovyov.net

 So I searched the internets a bit and found an implementation of SSE using fetch.
 I had to upgrade it a little bit — there was no protocol parsing, but it’s just a few lines of code and it works beautifully.

 Except later on I decided to make that “abort” button.
 How do you abort a fetch request?
 You create an AbortController, then pass it as fetch(url, {signal: controller.signal}), and then call an .abort() method.
 Awkward?
 Very much so.
-But at the very least it’s working?
+But at the very least is it working?
 Not at all!

 function sseevent(message) {